contextmirror/ghostty-web/README.md

 ### Building WASM

-`ghostty-web` builds a custom WASM binary from Ghostty's source with patches to expose additional browser-specific functionality
+`ghostty-web` builds a custom WASM binary from Ghostty's source with a patch to expose additional functionality

 ```bash
 bun run build